Frequently Asked Questions (FAQs)

 Why are whole-school prices for the Educator's Course so much cheaper than individual prices?
 What is your pricing model?

 Good question!
 Since we are a social enterprise, we have a social impact goal to spread our course to as many teachers as we possibly can around the world.
-Part of making that possible means that we make costs a low barrier to enrollment.
-Enrolling whole-schools really helps this goal so they get a great cost-benefit when you factor the individual costs per teacher in our whole-school fees.
-However, if you are a group of teachers between 7-120 people, you can also receive discounted rates (on a sliding scale) as long as you have one co-ordinator to organize all participants’ information and payments.
+Part of making that possible means that we make costs a low barrier to enrolment.
+Enrolling whole-schools really helps this goal so they get a great cost-benefit.
+Our pricing model is for individual teachers and for groups/whole schools.
+To benefit from our group/whole-school price, you should have between 1-120 teachers from ONE SCHOOL SITE and you can use our sliding scale to find out the price.
+For any questions about pricing you can contact us.

 How do I know if the Educator's Course is relevant for our school?

 We’ve deliberately designed the course in such a way that it is open-ended and provides multiple perspectives.
 So whether you work in a public (government) school in the US, a private school in the UK or an international school in Singapore for example, the Educator’s Course will be meanginful and relevant for you and your teachers.

 As the course-creators, we work internationally and have many years experience working with the curricula in different countries.
 We’ve also personally taught students from numerous cultures and linguistic backgrounds.
 We believe that this is part of the value we offer to participants in our courses-we understand the students you work with, as well as your learning expectations.